 - It enables the availability of all the tax-related details on one single unified platform.

 - Taxpayer identification numbers are used by the banks as well as the businesses for interacting with the other entities.

-- These are used for applying for Federal Loan, Opening an account with any of the U.S. financial institutions, Enrolling in Medicare, Applying for Passport, Getting Driver’s License, etc.
+- These are used for applying for Federal Loan, Opening an account with any of the U.S. financial institutions, Enrolling in Medicare, Applying for a Passport, Getting Driver’s License, etc.

 The following are the limitations of the Taxpayer Identification Number:

 - A person who is not eligible for getting the SSIN can obtain ITIN if it meets the specified criteria.
-However, it cannot use ITIN for claiming the earned Income Tax Credit and ITIN is also not valid identification outside the tax system.
+However, it cannot use ITIN for claiming the earned Income Tax Credit, and ITIN is also not valid identification outside the tax system.

 - This Taxpayer Identification Number can also be used by the criminals to commit identity theft.

 - The tax identification number is the unique number of government authorities’ issues to identify persons, i.e., individual or business, and it allows the person to file their income tax returns.
 There are different types of Tax identification numbers available, and the person can obtain them as per their requirement and eligibility.

 - Whereas Social Security Number is one of the types of the Tax identification number, which is issued only to the individuals, which includes citizens of the US, its permanent residents, and to certain temporary residents.
 Thus the Tax identification number is the wider concept where the Social Security Number is one of its parts.